brookshelley/brookshelley.github.com/movies.md

     I'd recommend listening to [this podcast](https://www.nytimes.com/2018/03/16/podcasts/still-processing-we-dont-love-everything-made-by-black-people-and-thats-ok.html) after you see the movie.
-It was very, very disney, and they burned through everything pretty fast withouth a lot of wonder.
-Really glad that the god stuff was gone, but I think they could have jetisoned Calvin too without losing anything.
+It was very, very disney, and they burned through everything pretty fast without a lot of wonder.
+Really glad that the god stuff was gone, but I think they could have jettisoned Calvin too without losing anything.

 11. **Thelma**